rich98/WindowsUpdateTool/README.md

     Version 0.5 Beta Version
     No warranty offered or implied
-    License free even in commercial to modify, change, you can use in by please give kudos to Richard wadsworth Any issues bugs or faults please contact me https://linkedin.com/in/rcwadsworth
+    License free even in commercial to modify, change, you can use in by please give kudos to Richard Wadsworth Any issues bugs or faults please contact me https://linkedin.com/in/rcwadsworth
     You use at your own risk.
 This is a beta version only windows 10 is supported